 Sexual misconduct – advice and guidance for students

-The University is committed to providing a safe environment that allows the confidence to work, study, innovate and excel.
+The University is committed to providing a safe environment that gives staff and students the confidence to work, study, innovate and excel.

 People of any sex or sexual orientation are protected and supported by the University of St Andrews Sexual Misconduct Policy Statement.

-Sexual misconduct covers a broad range of inappropriate, unwanted, behaviour.
-From the most severe forms of sexual violence including rape and sexual assault, it also extends across to unwanted touching, stalking, abusive or degrading remarks.
+Sexual misconduct covers a broad range of inappropriate, unwanted behaviour.
+From the most severe forms of sexual violence, including rape and sexual assault, it extends to unwanted touching, stalking, and abusive or degrading remarks.
 Whilst detailing all the behaviour covered by this policy would be impossible, the common thread is the disregard of informed consent.
-Consent is always required and cannot be assumed based on the parties’ relationship status or sexual history together.
+Consent is always required and cannot be assumed based on the relationship status or sexual history of the people involved.

 Guidance for students accused of sexual misconduct